Need a Cute Camera Bag?

 Emera

-Taking a look at these fabric bags on their website they say “The *emera tote is not meant to be a bag to carry all your gear on photo shoots.
-The *emera tote is designed for a DSLR a few lenses for when you’re running around town or vacationing and you don’t want to look like a tourist.”
-They are cute totes with a fun, urban style, but it does make me a little nervous to carry my gear with only a magnetic snap closure.
+“The *emera tote is designed for a DSLR a few lenses for when you’re running around town or vacationing and you don’t want to look like a tourist.”
+They are cute totes with a fun, urban style.
+They offer quilted and classic canvas options, and at $169 they are in the middle range of the bag options.

 shootsac